-- 2.12.3.4 In cases where insurers and reinsurers transfer underwriting risk using a reinsurance contract or special purpose vehicles which create additional currency risk, the insurer or reinsurer may take into account the risk mitigation effect arising from these insurance risk mitigation techniques in the calculation of the standard formula SCR, provided that this calculation is carried out in accordance with 2.12.3.5 and 2.12.3.6. - 2.12.3.5 Where there is any material currency risk stemming from the risk mitigation effects linked to the underwriting risk shock scenarios, and this currency risk is not already included in the SCR currency risk shock scenario, it shall be taken into account, for each foreign currency, in the respective underwriting risk shock scenarios at the most granular level of the standard formula application by adding to the capital requirement calculated according to Section 2, a 25% difference between: - 1) The hypothetical capital requirement for underwriting risk at the most granular level of the standard formula application that would apply if the risk of the currency shock scenario would materialise with the standard shock; - 2) The capital requirement for underwriting risk at the most granular level of the standard formula application. - 2.12.3.6 Where the same insurance risk mitigation technique with basis risk is used in several scenarios of the underwriting risk capital requirement, the overall risk charge for basis risk in a reinsurance contract or special purpose vehicle (as a difference between the hypothetical solvency capital requirement that would apply if the risk of the currency shock scenario would materialise with the standard shock and the overall solvency capital requirement) shall not exceed 25% of the capacity of the non-proportional reinsurance contract or special purpose vehicle arrangement.
-For the purpose of QIS4, the capacity of a non-proportional reinsurance contract or special purpose vehicle arrangement should be consistent with the maximum capacity which has been used within shock scenarios which are based on the impact of a scenario on the basic own funds of insurers and reinsurers for these insurance risk mitigation techniques.
+- 2.12.3.4 In cases where insurers and reinsurers transfer underwriting risk using a reinsurance contract or special purpose vehicles which create additional currency risk, the insurer or reinsurer may take into account the risk mitigation effect arising from these insurance risk mitigation techniques in the calculation of the standard formula SCR for the different confidence levels specified in 2.2.1.2, provided that this calculation is carried out in accordance with 2.12.3.5 and 2.12.3.6. - 2.12.3.5 Where there is any material currency risk stemming from the risk mitigation effects linked to the underwriting risk shock scenarios, and this currency risk is not already included in the SCR currency risk shock scenario, it shall be taken into account, for each foreign currency, in the respective underwriting risk shock scenarios at the most granular level of the standard formula application by adding to the capital requirement calculated according to Section 2, a x% difference between: - 1) The hypothetical capital requirement for underwriting risk at the most granular level of the standard formula application that would apply if the risk of the currency shock scenario would materialise with the standard shock; - 2) The capital requirement for underwriting risk at the most granular level of the standard formula application.